hopexmooon/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Deliverable 4
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:

 What metric or metrics are you going to test?
+- Because gas prices are always fluctuating customers would greatly appreciate comparing MechaCar's highway fuel efficiency to their competitors.
+This is continuous numerical data we are comparing.
+We have two options of testing, simple linear regression or multiple linear regression.

 What is the null hypothesis or alternative hypothesis?
+- The null hypothesis would be that there is no significant difference between MechaCar and its competitors.
+While the alternative hypothesis would be that there is a difference between the two groups.
+We want to prove that there is a statistical difference in fuel efficiency between MechaCar's and their competators.
+Hopefully, the results show that MechaCar's have a higher highway fuel efficiency.

  What statistical test would you use to test the hypothesis?
 And why?
+- We would use a simple linear regression and a one sample t-test to test the hypothesis and determin if MechCar is statistically different from the population mean (all the competitors).

 What data is needed to run the statistical test?
+- We would need to collect the highway fuel efficiency of the MechaCar and as many competitors as possible.
+We would need to see a statistical significant difference between the MechaCar and its competators by comparing the reported highway fuel efficiency.
+The larger the sampling size the better.